Tom Donaldson, President

 The Honorable Mike Synar (1950-1996) served in the U.S. House of Representatives for 16 years.
-During his tenure was also an ardent and persistent foe of the tobacco industry.
+During his tenure he was an ardent and persistent foe of the tobacco industry.
 Mr. Synar was awarded the 1995 John F. Kennedy Profile in Courage Award, one of the nation’s most prestigious honors for elected public servants.
 Mr. Synar died of a brain tumor on January 9, 1996, at the age of 45.
 The American College of Physicians offers a national public service award in honor of Rep. Synar’s public efforts against tobacco smoking.
 His name is also attached to the Mike Synar Center at Northeastern State University in Muskogee, Oklahoma.

 NOFAS National Advisory Board

-The Honorable Thomas A. Daschle, Former Senate Majority Leader, U.S. Senate (Co-Chair)
+The Honorable Thomas A. Daschle, Former Senate Majority Leader, U.S. Senate

 Jon Aase, M.D., Pediatric Dysmorphologist, Albuquerque, NM

 The Honorable Jeff Bingaman, Former Member, U.S. Senate

 The Honorable Ben Nighthorse Campbell, Former Member, U.S. Senate